 - have the latest scanner

-Ø The student should divide his day into parts viz., fresh hours and unfresh hours based on his experience.
-The student has to identify the subjects he/she is more comfortable in and where study the subjects he/she is not comfortable/difficult.
+Ø The student should divide his day into parts viz., fresh hours, and unfresh hours based on his experience.
+The student has to identify the subjects he/she is more comfortable in and where to study the subjects he/she is not comfortable/difficult.
 The student should study the subjects, in which he or she is not comfortable during the fresh hours, & subjects which he or she is comfortable during the unfresh hours.
-By following this method there will be effective utilization of time.
+By following this method there will be an effective utilization of time.

 Ø Try to accommodate as many subjects as possible in a day; this allows the student to have constant touch in all the subjects.